bbe2/Overview/README.md

 https://theskylive.com/c2022a2-info  #super space resource

 Thank you for learning about my **substance** ~brian
-👀- I'm a technical curriculum developer, instructional designer, and university instructor.
+👀- my work focuses on technical curriculum, instructional designing programming skill lessons, and university teaching of computer science including STEM communication.

-👀- Deliver effective learning experiences and creative content with a knack for connecting across personality types.
-👀- Deep operations reengineering and programming skills inform design choices bridging constructs to learners.
+If searching for tutoring help for a young adult please reach as happy to provide guidance and.or assist. ~brian

 **GOALs**
 👋  build a sustainable culture of programming energizing youth and adult learners in the art of the possible